 1 pound (lb) = 0.453592 kilograms (kg)

-This means that to convert any weight from pounds to kilograms, you multiply the number of pounds by this conversion factor.
+What this tells us is to convert any weight from pounds to kilograms, you multiply the number of pounds by this conversion factor.
 Conversely, to convert kilograms to pounds, you would divide by this factor (or multiply by its reciprocal, which is approximately 2.20462).

 How to Convert 130 Pounds to Kilograms